kovymun/lupus-together-landing-react-ts/README.md

 Images used are royalty-free and sourced from **[Unsplash](https://unsplash.com/)** and **[Lummi AI](https://www.lummi.ai/)** , optimized for performance (WebP format).
 Social links included are placeholders to demonstrate UI layout and design.

+---

 ### Future Plans

 - **Migrate to Astro.js**: for improved app performance and enhanced SEO/GEO capabilities.
 - **Light & Dark Theme Toggle**: to improve accessibility and user preference support.
+STATUS: IMPLEMENTED.
 - **Scroll-triggered Animations**: for a smoother, more interactive visual experience.
 - **Deploy to Production**: make the project live and accessible to users.
 - **Backend**: Integrate Django Backend.

+---

 ### Credits

 - **Sole Developer & Designer:** Koveshan Munsami
 - **Inspiration:** A family member who lives with Lupus daily.
 This is for them, and for all who need a gentle place to land.

+---

 ### Contact